FoUnDeRR/datamining-hub/README.md

 #### What is `findByProps`?

+findByProps isn't the only one out there, there are some others like;
+- `findByCode`
+- `findByCodeLazy`
+- `findByPropsLazy`
+- `findByComponent`
+- `findByComponentLazy`

-It is widely used to locate functions and modules inside Discord's webpack.
+Let's start with findByProps, It is widely used to locate functions and modules inside Discord's webpack.
 For example,

 ```js